 World class Muck Diving and Critter Diving at Lembeh Strait

-Imagine a thin trip of land created by powerful volcanoes and now covered in a pristine tropical rainforest, and you get an idea of the outstanding beauty of north Sulawesi.
-A stone's throw further north, and you will come across a handful of small islands boasting some of the richest untouched coral reefs to be found in the 18000 islands making up the Indonesia archipelago.
+Imagine a thin strip of land created by powerful volcanoes and now covered in a pristine tropical rainforest, and you get an idea of the outstanding beauty of north Sulawesi.
+A stone's throw further north, and you will come across a handful of small islands boasting some of the richest untouched coral reefs to be found in the 17.508 islands making up the Indonesia archipelago.
 It is right here, where currents meet, creating rich upwelling of nutrients, which in turn has given rise to one of the most varied ecosystems on the planet.

 DIVING IN NORTH SULAWESI